 This is when I turned to Facebook to buy a Tula.
-I bought one or two for just above retail value then saw more and more I liked, and would sell them for what I paid or even more to keep trading up to ones worth more.
-Eventually I just bit the bullet and paid about $200 over retail cost for one on Facebook.
+I bought one or two for just above retail value then saw more and more I liked and would sell them for what I paid or even more to keep trading up to ones worth more.
+Eventually, I just bit the bullet and paid about $200 over retail cost for one on Facebook.

 Stash Wealth: And then you started reselling on Facebook?
 What’s that like?

 Heather: Buying and selling on Facebook is a whole world.
 There are groups to sell in, but you have to have a feedback link in another group so that people know you’re not a scammer.
 Then you can follow your different carriers so when someone sells it, they add their selling price so everyone knows MV “market value” for that specific carrier.
-Then there is drama groups (in case someone doesn’t pay or scams someone).
+Then there are drama groups (in case someone doesn’t pay or scams someone).
 Then there are trading groups- so people can trade a designer handbag for a baby carrier…so that they can then turn around and resell the baby carrier.

 Heather: Kinderpack released a carrier with pugs on it, and I had to have it…but it sold out in seconds.
 I didn’t want to over pay for it, so I saw a local mom selling a Kinderpack on our local board.
 I offered her $50 bucks for it, picked it up, listed it online for $250, and then sold it in a day.
 Then I bought my pug carrier for $450.
 I still overpaid, but I felt like not as much!

 Stash Wealth: How did you feel when you read that New York Post article?
 Did you agree?